 Board of Directors

 Kristy is a corporate attorney at Preti Flaherty in Portland, Maine and represents a diverse group of business clients ranging from small, locally-owned businesses to national and international corporate clients of all sizes.
-As a working mom of two young daughters, Kristy has developed a particular interest in supporting mothers who are feeling pressure to “do it all”.
+As a working mom of three young children, Kristy has developed a particular interest in supporting mothers who are feeling pressure to “do it all”.
 Being asked to join the board of MHAme in 2015 presented an excellent opportunity to blend her professional experience as an attorney with her desire to be part of a village designed to support mothers in the community who are struggling.

 Ellen is a childbirth educator, doula and lactation counselor.
 Ellen joined the Board of the Maternal Health Alliance of Maine in 2016.
 She teaches childbirth classes and facilitates a support group for new mothers at Maine Medical Center and is the owner of Full Circle Doula Services.
 Ellen was a co-founder of the Perinatal Mental Health Alliance of Southern Maine and a past board member of Birth Roots in Portland.
 Ellen has been passionate about and committed to supporting moms, babies and new families through education, support and guidance for 20 years.
 Ellen has two grown daughters and three delightful grandsons.